 This geyser became famous after the park was created in the late 1800s, as the explosions were unlike anything ever seen.

-Unfortunately, the geyser eruptions slowed down, and it became dormant by 1900.
+Unfortunately, the geyser eruptions slowed down, and they became dormant by 1900.
 Since it really isn’t a geyser anymore, it’s called Excelsior Geyser Crater.

 Remarkably, there is one known photo of this geyser erupting.
-In 1888, Frank Jay Haynes snapped a photo of this event.
+In 1888, park photographer Frank Jay Haynes snapped a photo of this event.

 Yellowstone is a big and complicated place to see.
 I simplify it in my itinerary/guide so you don’t have to do a ton of research.

 I’ve been visiting Yellowstone for over 30 years and I’ve even I’ve had many frustrating trips because the park is so big.
 If you don’t have a plan, you’ll wander around inefficiently.